Recognition

 3M foam tape

-The Paper Players PP725 - A Clean and Simple Challenge from Jan
+The Paper Players PP746 - A Color Challenge from Ann

 Here's a quick recap of our challenge rules: